 - 12:50 – 1:00 pm Goodbye Circle

 Financial Aid is available for summer day programs on a limited basis.
-Click here for the application (due April 15, 2020).
+(See below for application information.)

 How is this different from the youth theatre camps nearby?

 Kids Crescendo encourages kids to feel and express the music that’s already inside of them.
 We still learn pitch matching, singing, acting, improvisation, teamwork, and confidence, but we listen to, play, and sing all of the songs and arrangements live instead of learning or practicing from pre-recorded tracks.
 In addition, your child receives high-quality instruction on the keyboard, violin, and a variety of percussion instruments.
 Our focus is on the music, first and foremost.

 Do we need to buy a keyboard or violin to participate?